pub struct InParam<'a, T: Abi> { /* private fields */ }Expand description

 Create a borrowed InParam

 Normally, it is not necessary to use this function.
-Generally, there is a From
+Generally, there is a From implementation

-that allows you to call .into
+that allows you to call .into to safely create an InParam value.

 pub fn abi(&self) -> T::Abi